Dragons' Den (British TV programme): Set and theme

 The opening sequence was shot in Ancoats, Manchester, an area transformed by the Industrial Revolution which helped give the city its nickname Cottonopolis.
-The sequence features shots of Brunswick Mill, Murrays' Mills and McConnel & Kennedy mills – all three are Manchester's most famous cotton mills from the time of the Industrial Revolution, and their use maintains the programme's warehouse theme.
+The sequence features shots of Brunswick Mill, Murrays' Mills and McConnel & Kennedy Mills, Manchester's most famous Industrial Revolution–era cotton mills, and their use maintains the programme's warehouse theme.
 The location at which the pitches are filmed has varied over the years.
 It was originally filmed inside a furniture depository in Stoke Newington.
 The production was forced to move after the first series owing to building work next door.
 For the second series shooting took place in a disused warehouse, Wool House.
 It was the first set created by production designer Laurence Williams, requiring the construction of a section of the window wall and the staircase down to the lower floor.
 The owner of this warehouse converted it into flats, necessitating a further move to Tanner Street for the next few series.
 Here another more extensive set was created, including cutting a hole in the floor and again creating the stairs down to the lower floor.
 Building work necessitated another move, this time to Pinewood Studios, only two weeks before a series was due to be shot; the production designer had to create a complete set on the film stage, including a staircase which descended down into the underfloor tank.
 After several more series were shot at Pinewood, the production was moved to the BBC's new home in Salford Quays at dock10, MediaCityUK.
-A brand new set was created for the move, and was screened in the latter part of 2012 for Series 10.
+A brand-new set was created for the move and was screened in the latter part of 2012 for Series 10.

-Space Studios Manchester, in Gorton, was also used to film the programme from 2015 to 2017.
+Space Studios Manchester, in Gorton, was used to film the programme from 2015 to 2017.
 From 2018 onward the show has been filmed at Old Granada Studios in Manchester.
 In October 2021, the BBC announced that it was to relocate programme production from Manchester to Glasgow.

+Upon arrival for filming, candidates are given a tour of the building and the set before being provided with their own private area to rest and practice before filming commences.
+Entrepreneurs are entitled to bring an advocate to assist in the pitch should they struggle to answer some of the dragons' questions.
+Support is provided for entrepreneurs who have a disability and/or underlying health issues.
+Medical professionals are on-set should anyone become unwell during filming.
+All participants receive memorabilia from their appearance in the den.
+When departing the studio, the entrepreneurs will leave separately to prevent spoilers on who was and was not successful.